supervisely-ecosystem/export-to-yolov8/README.md

 # Overview

+This application is designed specifically for instance segmentation tasks.

-Application for **segmentation tasks** that transforms a dataset from the [Supervisely format](https://docs.supervise.ly/data-organization/00_ann_format_navi) to the Yolov8 segmentation format ([learn more here](https://docs.ultralytics.com/datasets/segment/)) and prepares downloadable `tar` archive.
+It transforms datasets from the [Supervisely format](https://docs.supervise.ly/data-organization/00_ann_format_navi) to the **YOLOv8 segmentation format**.
+By using this application, you can effortlessly convert your dataset and download as `tar` archive.

 Label Format:

-- For each image, a corresponding `.txt` file with the same name is created in the `labels` folder.
+- Each image in the dataset has a corresponding text file with the same name as the image file and the `.txt` extension in the `labels` folder.
 - Each object is represented by a separate line in the file, containing the `class-index` and the coordinates of the bounding mask, normalized to the range of 0 to 1 (relative to the image dimensions).

 The format for a single row in the **segmentation** dataset output files is as follows: